ui-arrow-rightui-button-arrowui-caret-downui-exclamationui-play-circle

 PR.EC.9.e

-Before application, the following factors are considered: - NVZ restrictions - soil type - soil condition - results of soil testing - crop requirements - slope - weather conditions - the location of watercourses - water supplies and abstraction points (including on n neighbouring land) - location of field margins/hedges/other areas where applications should not be made - application machinery travelling conditions
+Before application, the following factors are considered: - NVZ restrictions - soil type - soil condition - results of soil testing - crop requirements - slope - weather conditions - the location of watercourses - water supplies and abstraction points (including on neighbouring land) - location of field margins/hedges/other areas where applications should not be made - application machinery travelling conditions

 PR.EC.9.f